scientific-python/cookie/docs/pages/guides/style.md

 ## Black

-{% include rr.html id="PC110" %}
+{% rr PC110 %} [Black](https://black.readthedocs.io/en/latest/) is a popular
-[Black](https://black.readthedocs.io/en/latest/) is a popular auto-formatter from the Python Software Foundation.
+auto-formatter from the Python Software Foundation.
 One of the main features of Black is that it is "opinionated"; that is, it is almost completely unconfigurable.
 Instead of allowing you to come up with your own format, it enforces one on you.
 While I am quite sure you can come up with a better format, having a single standard makes it possible to learn to read code very fast - you can immediately see nested lists, matching brackets, etc. There also is a faction of developers that dislikes all auto-formatting tools, but inside a system like pre-commit, auto-formatters are ideal.
 They also speed up the writing of code because you can ignore formatting your code when you write it.
 By imposing a standard, all scientific Python developers can quickly read any package's code.

 Also, properly formatted code has other benefits, such as if two developers make the same change, they get the same formatting, and merge requests are easier.